-The measurements of the number of iterations required by various step size selection methods to reach an error of less than 0.001 between actual and adaptive filter weights show that those methods respond in various ways to increasing the filter order.
+The measurements of the number of iterations required by various step size selection methods to reach an error of less than 0.001 show that those methods respond in various ways to increasing the filter order.
 This can be clearly seen in figure 5.
-Both of NLMS and the proposed method are close in requiring more iterations as filter order increases.
+Both of NLMS and the proposed method have a close similar behavior of requiring more iterations as filter order increases.
 Methods that depend on the inverse of the maximum eigenvalue and the inverse of the signal power have numbers of iterations that are inversely proportional to the filter order.
 However, the behavior of NLMS and the proposed method are still shown to be superior for the tested range of filter orders, in addition to being so close to each other.